noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 ### policies

 - set of permissions that grant/deny users, groups and roles to invoke resource actions
+  - anything not explicitly granted is denied by default
 - actions: aws API calls

 #### resource policy